kshitij-sorted/HiKi-OS/README.md

-# hikyeeOS
+# kernel
-Building OS and Kernel from scratch .. cause why not do hard stuff... ehehehee
+Building Kernel from scratch .. cause why not do hard stuff... ehehehee